caylamurdoch/caylamurdoch/README.md

 # 💫 About Me:
-👀 I’m interested in games, weed, astrology, tarot, human design, etc<br>🌱 I’m currently into app buliding and ai divination<br>💞️ Looking to collaborate on building cute witchy apps
+👀 I’m interested in games, astrology, tarot, human design, etc<br>🌱 I’m currently into app buliding and ai divination<br>💞️ Looking to collaborate on building cute witchy apps

 ## 🌐 Socials: